Alexander Godley: Postwar career

 After the war, Godley became commander of IV Corps which was based in Germany as an occupation army, but he remained responsible for administration of the NZEF until it was disestablished in November 1919.
 From 1920 to 1922, he was Military Secretary to the Secretary of State for War.
-He then returned to Germany as Commander-in-Chief of the British Army of the Rhine.
+He then returned to Germany as commander-in-chief of the British Army of the Rhine.
 Promoted to general in 1923, the following year he was appointed commander of England's Southern Command.
+In May 1925 he became aide-de-camp general to George V.

 In August 1928, Godley was appointed to the governorship of Gibraltar, a position in which he remained until his retirement in 1933.
 Godley was considered the ablest of the immediate post war governors although he made a misjudgement in interfering in the politics of the Royal Calpe Hunt.
 The King had to intercede after Godley removed the master of the hunt creating large divisions that were not repaired until his successor took charge.

 He always held his New Zealand soldiers in high esteem, even if that respect was not reciprocated, and made tours of New Zealand in 1934 and 1935.
 When made a Knight Grand Cross of the Order of the Bath in January 1928, he included in his coat of arms an image of a New Zealand infantryman.
 In late 1936, Godley was considered a possible candidate for the governorship of New South Wales but was ultimately not appointed to the position.
 In his retirement Godley wrote a number of professional articles and his memoirs, Life of an Irish Soldier, were published in 1939.
 He later wrote and published British Military History in South America.

 In late June 1939, Godley's wife Louisa died in England of a cerebral thrombosis.
 The couple were childless.
 She had lived in New Zealand during Godley's term as Commandant of the New Zealand Military Forces, and had also accompanied him to Egypt during the war.
 While in Egypt, she had been mentioned in despatches for her work in setting up and running a hospital in Alexandria for New Zealand soldiers.
 A wreath was sent for the funeral by the New Zealand government on behalf of its citizens.

 Following the outbreak of the Second World War, Godley, now aged 72, offered his services to the New Zealand government, but got no response.
 He later commanded a platoon of the Home Guard.
 He also assisted the publisher in a revision of The Home Guard Training Manual and worked at the Royal Empire Society in London.
 He retired to Woodlands St Mary in Lambourn and then Boxford, both in Berkshire.